 |Post Code||TN22 3QU|

-Turn right, eventually passing the church and a number of cottages along the way.
-Continue until the road swings to the right.
+Turn right onto the road and continue, passing the church entrance and a number of cottages along the way.
+Proceed until the road swings to the right.
 Here, take the path uphill towards a bollard and a white direction sign.
 Cross the road opposite the post office and head towards a footpath sign that stands next to the Chapel Lane road name.

-Proceed along the lane passing between a number of cottages until you encounter the improved road surface of Wyatts Lane in front of you.
+Now walk along Chapel Lane passing between a number of cottages until you encounter the improved road surface of Wyatts Lane in front of you.
 Continue forwards along Wyatts Lane.
 Navigation is now easy for a while as your way will be directed by a number of Sussex Border Path signs.
-Carry on along the border path for some way, passing through beech woods (covered in Bluebells in spring), then heading downhill with an ancient ditch to the right until you reach a stream at the bottom of the valley.
+Carry on along the border path for some way, passing through beech woods (covered in Bluebells in spring), then head downhill until you reach a stream at the bottom of the valley.

 Take the footpath on the opposite side of the road along a track towards Longridge and Kidborough.
 Keep a look out for a footpath to the right that takes you in to a field.
-Now skirting along a hedge to your right the path disappears into woodland and eventually emerges later next to a field full of vines belonging to Bluebell Vineyard Estates.
+Follow the footpath along the edge of the field until the path disappears into woodland.
+Eventually the path emerges next to a field full of vines belonging to Bluebell Vineyard Estates.

 Continue through a kissing gate and head along the path towards a timber-framed farmhouse in the distance.
 As you approach Town House you will find that it lies over the other side of a road.
-Turn right on the road and past the house take the next footpath on the left.
-The footpath follows the line of the hedge for a while but as the hedge turns left go straight across the field downhill.
+Turn right on the road and after passing the house take the next footpath on the left.
+The footpath follows the line of the hedge for a while but as the hedge stops, go straight across the field downhill.
 This will take you to the corner of the field where there is a double planked bridge.

 Turn right after the bridge and eventually you will come to the Bluebell Railway.
 Just before the path turns left along the railway bank you will see a style on the right.
 Opposite the style there is a path that disappears into the bushes.
-Take this path and you will suddenly find yourself crossing a bridge.
-Here is your chance to see a train, so you could stop for a while if you have the time.
+Take this path and you will suddenly find yourself crossing a railway bridge.
+Here is your chance to see a train should you wish.

-When you are ready to move on, walk downhill to a pair of styles by a large oak tree.
-After the styles turn right, crossing another style by a gate and then on to the road.
+When you are ready to move on, walk downhill to a style by a large oak tree.
+Cross the style and continue onwards to a road.
 Turn left and walk along the road until you reach the Sloop Inn.
 About 100 yards after the pub take the footpath to your left opposite Highbank.
-Walking past Bacon Wish and Field Cottage you will come to a gate across the path.
+The footpath leads you past Bacon Wish and Field Cottage.

 Waypoint Arrival Times – 2020 Timetable